Skip to content

 Validating

 Validating a Form is done using the validate() method which returns a Centum\Forms\Status object.
+This object acts as a convenient wrapper around the result of the validation process, so you don’t have to manually inspect every field.
 It has 2 public methods:

 Centum\Forms\Status implements Centum\Interfaces\Forms\StatusInterface.